72/lottie-framer/README.md

 # Bodymovin for Framer
-A module to render JSON files exported with the Bodymovin plugin from After Effects.
+A Framer module to render JSON files exported with the Bodymovin plugin from After Effects.

-> Bodymoving created by Hernan Torrisi and also used by AirBnb's Lottie library.
+> *Bodymoving created by Hernan Torrisi and also used by AirBnb's Lottie library.*

 ## Installation